andrew/ultimate-awesome/README.md

 - [awesome_ImageAesthetics](https://github.com/miyamotty/awesome_ImageAesthetics) - A list of Image Aesthetics papers and resources.
 - [awesome-networked-media](https://github.com/omarcostahamido/awesome-networked-media) - Awesome list of tools for using multimedia in the network.
 - [awesome-pwa-ecommerce](https://github.com/sandermangel/awesome-pwa-ecommerce) - A collection of awesome cases and technologies around PWA in Ecommerce.
+- [awesome-object-detection-in-aerial-images](https://github.com/visionxiang/awesome-object-detection-in-aerial-images) - A curated list of awesome resources for generic object detection in aerial images.
 - [awesome-hyperspectral-image-unmixing](https://github.com/xiuheng-wang/awesome-hyperspectral-image-unmixing) - Resource collection for the paper "Integration of Physics-Based and Data-Driven Models for Hyperspectral Image Unmixing: A summary of current methods" (SPM 2023).
-- [awesome-NILM-with-code](https://github.com/zhgqcn/awesome-NILM-with-code) - A repository of awesome Non-Intrusive Load Monitoring(NILM) with code.
 - [awesome-desci](https://github.com/DeSciWorldDAO/awesome-desci) - A curated list of awesome DeSci resources, projects, events, articles and more .
 - [awesome-cloudinary](https://github.com/Developerayo/awesome-cloudinary) - :notebook_with_decorative_cover: :books: A curated list of awesome resources : books, videos, articles about getting started and using Cloudinary (A comprehensive cloud-based image and video management platform).
 - [awesome-dreamcast](https://github.com/dreamcastdevs/awesome-dreamcast) - A collection of useful link and tool for Sega #Dreamcast development.
 - [awesome-AIGC-tools](https://github.com/jiji262/awesome-AIGC-tools) - AIGC information including ChatGPT , GPT-4 and others.
+- [awesome-real-time-AI](https://github.com/Kyrie-Zhao/awesome-real-time-AI) - This is a list of awesome edgeAI inference related papers.
 - [newsletters](https://github.com/learn-anything/newsletters) - Awesome Newsletters.
 - [awesome-puredata](https://github.com/MikeMorenoDSP/awesome-puredata) - A curated list of resources for visual programming language Pure Data.
 - [awesome-research-software-registries](https://github.com/NLeSC/awesome-research-software-registries) - Awesome list of Research Software Registries.
 - [awesome-go-in-education](https://github.com/PandaWhoCodes/awesome-go-in-education) - A curated list about Go in Education  🎓.
 - [awesome-adsb](https://github.com/rickstaa/awesome-adsb) - 📡 A curated list of awesome ASD-B tools, projects, images, resources and other shiny things.
 - [awesome-scrypt](https://github.com/sCrypt-Inc/awesome-scrypt) - A curated list of awesome resources about using sCrypt.
-- [awesome-object-detection-in-aerial-images](https://github.com/visionxiang/awesome-object-detection-in-aerial-images) - A curated list of awesome resources for generic object detection in aerial images.
 - [Awesome-Partial-Graph-Machine-Learning](https://github.com/WxTu/Awesome-Partial-Graph-Machine-Learning) - A curated list for awesome partial graph machine learning resources.
 - [awesome-blockchain](https://github.com/0xtokens/awesome-blockchain) - Curated List of awesome Blockchain and Crytocurrency Resources.
 - [awesome-gtfs](https://github.com/andredarcie/awesome-gtfs) - :bus: A collection of awesome gtfs libraries, resources and other things.